ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-08-01-troubleshooting.md

 ## Restrictive Policies

->"Think about partnering with local organizations — they already have a lot of those policies and procedures for safely working with youth in place and could bear some or all responsibility and the library could be more of a support or conduit."<br/><br/> -- SE
+>"Think about partnering with local organizations — they already have a lot of those policies and procedures for safely working with youth in place and could bear some or all responsibility and the library could be more of a support or conduit."<br/><br/> -- Sara Evans, _ConnectedLib_ partner, Trails Regional Library (MO)

 ## Unfamiliar Technologies